 All requests for transfer credit must be endorsed by the Major Professor and approved by the Graduate Coordinator.
-The Graduate School's policy on transfer credit is as follows:
+The Graduate School's policy on transfer credit can be found at https://grad.uga.edu/index.php/current-students/policies-procedures/academics/acceptance-of-credit-by-transfer/.
+The policy is as follows: